 It ended at Wawel, the former royal residence of the Polish monarchy that is now a tourist spot as well as national place of pride.

-Yet again it was revealed that there was a DaVinci currently onsite which we could see for a seperate, expensive fee considering that would be all that we’d see as it was housed in a small room.
+Yet again it was revealed that there was a DaVinci currently on site which we could see for a separate, expensive fee considering that would be all that we’d see as it was housed in a small room.

-Our tour ended with a brief history of the immense cathedral bell that took several people to ring thus only on very special occasions is it rung and could be heard citywide and further.
+Our tour ended with a brief history of the immense cathedral bell that took several people to ring.
+Only on very special occasions is it rung and could be heard citywide and further.

 We were right by the dragon, basically my side of town.
 Well I knew where we were anyway.

-I popped into a wok spot for dinner and a beer and was soon presented one of the spicies yet most delicious noodle meals I’d have on this trip.
+I popped into a wok spot for dinner and a beer and was soon presented one of the spiciest, most delicious noodle meals I’d have on this trip.
 Not very Polish, but I do love noodles!